lyra/plugin-odoo/README.rst

 License
 =======

-Each Lyra plugin source file included in this distribution is licensed under the Affero General Public License (AGPL 3.0).
+Each Lyra Collect plugin source file included in this distribution is licensed under the Affero General Public License (AGPL 3.0).

 Please see LICENSE.txt for the full text of the AGPL 3.0 license.